sparkfun/SparkFun_Ultrasonic_Distance_Sensor-Qwiic/docs/arduino_example.md

 ### Example 2

 Let's add in an LCD screen to display our measurements.
+For this example you will need another [Qwiic Cable](https://www.sparkfun.com/products/14427) and the [SparkFun Qwiic OLED Display (0.91 in., 128x32)](https://www.sparkfun.com/products/24606).

 To display the sensor readings on the connected Qwiic OLED, we will need to install the SparkFun Qwiic OLED library.
 You can install this library to automatically in the Arduino IDE's Library Manager by searching for "**SparkFun Qwiic OLED**".
 Or you can manually download it from the [GitHub repository](https://github.com/sparkfun/SparkFun_Qwiic_OLED_Arduino_Library).